MileHacker Logo

 Two-Wheeler Rentals

-• Motorcycle/scooter rentals are less common for tourists.
+• Motorcycle/scooter rentals are not as common for tourists.

 • Not recommended due to aggressive traffic and challenging conditions.